bgachara/notes/language_ref/rust_ref.md

 ### Stack vs Heap

 - If we assign a variable to an existing variable with a stack-based type such as *i32*,it will make a computationally inexpensive copy of that value.
+- Stack: continuous area of memory for local variables.
+    - values have fixed size known at compile time.
+    - extremely fast: just move a stack pointer.
+    - easy to manage: follows function calls.
+    - Great memory locality
+- Heap: storage of values outside function calls
+    - values have dynamic sizes determined at runtime
+    - slightly slower than the stack, bookeeping needed
+    - No guarantee of memory locality

 ````rust